Answers before the first call

 Is Oprivia already fully available?

 Oprivia is currently being developed and validated through controlled pilot use.
-The public website explains the offer; operational access is provided step by step to authorised users.
+The public website explains the offer; operational access is provided step by step to authorized users.

 What role does the Swiss origin play?